Overview

 Activities

-More specifically, co-Director Xiong plans to use the CCC support to fully develop his research agenda on understanding Chinese economy and financial system.
+More specifically, Co-Director Xiong plans to use the CCC support to fully develop his research agenda on understanding Chinese economy and financial system.
 Specifically, he intends to explore the following directions:

-3. understanding risks in China’s financial system
+3. Understand risks in China’s financial system

 Co-Director Fan plans to develop and apply cutting-edge statistical machine learning, AI and big data technologies to study various societal problems in China.
 These include measuring and understanding systemic risks of financial and economic systems, developing financial technologies and their associated regulations, developing credit rating and modeling in macro finance, optimizing energy distributions and usages, studying health costs and biological processes and measurements.
 Some related issues in the US will also be investigated and compared.
 Professor Xie will use a small portion of the funds to facilitate research in demographic changes in Chinese society.